What Barthelme told me about time…

 I could pick out many stories from the collection to discuss time, but one that strikes me most is his story ‘On the Deck.’
 It runs to just less than three pages.

 For the first page and a half Barthelme describes an eclectic mix of characters on the deck of a boat: a lion, a Christian motorcycle gang, a man in a car named Mitch who leaves the motor running, a man with a nosebleed, a steel basin under his chin, a tree between his legs, the captain, a young woman, a dog named Scotty, the boat owner and her boyfriend and a man with a bucket full of liver for the lion.
 These characters are introduced as though the writer is scanning a picture and has an odd circularity, starting with the lion and ending with the man looking after his food.
-Apart from the swaying of the boat, there is minimal movement and conversation is brief and non sequitur.
+Apart from the swaying of the boat, there is minimal movement and conversation is brief and rich in non sequiturs.
 It’s a claustrophobic scene of great tension and there seems an interesting symbolism in the way all the other characters appear to be between the lion and its food, even if this is only a trick of the narrator’s eye.
 Is it a metaphor for urban life?
 Primacy versus cosmopolitanism?
 Who knows?
 In a classic surrealist twist, a postman arrives and they all get mail: “Everyone likes mail, except those who are afraid of it.”

 Then time speeds up dramatically and the seasons pass in two lines: